umee-network/umee/x/leverage/README.md

   Care should be taken by undercollateralized users when supplying token amounts too small to restore the health of their borrows, as the newly supplied assets will be eligible for liquidation immediately.

-- [Enable or Disable](#MsgSetCollateral) a uToken denomination as collateral for borrowing.
+- Enable or Disable (`MsgSetCollateral`) a uToken denomination as collateral for borrowing.

   Enabling _uTokens_ as collateral stores them in the `leverage` module account so they cannot be transferred while in use.
 Disabling _uTokens_ as collateral returns them to the user's account.
-A user cannot disable a uToken denomination if it would reduce their [Borrow Limit](#Borrow-Limit) below their total borrowed value.
+A user cannot disable a uToken denomination if it would reduce their [Borrow Limit](#borrow-limit) below their total borrowed value.

   If the user is undercollateralized (borrowed value > borrow limit), enabled collateral is eligible for liquidation and cannot be disabled until the user's borrows are healthy again.

 - `MsgWithdraw` supplied assets by turning in uTokens of the associated denomination.
-  Withdraw respects the [uToken Exchange Rate](#uToken-Exchange-Rate).
-A user can always withdraw non-collateral uTokens, but can only withdraw collateral-enabled uTokens if it would not reduce their [Borrow Limit](#Borrow-Limit) below their total borrowed value.
+  Withdraw respects the [uToken Exchange Rate](#utoken-exchange-rate).
+A user can always withdraw non-collateral uTokens, but can only withdraw collateral-enabled uTokens if it would not reduce their [Borrow Limit](#borrow-limit) below their total borrowed value.

-- `MsgBorrow` assets of an accepted type, up to their [Borrow Limit](#Borrow-Limit).
+- `MsgBorrow` assets of an accepted type, up to their [Borrow Limit](#borrow-limit).

-  Interest will accrue on borrows for as long as they are not paid off, with the amount owed increasing at a rate of the asset's [Borrow APY](#Borrow-APY).
+  Interest will accrue on borrows for as long as they are not paid off, with the amount owed increasing at a rate of the asset's [Borrow APY](#borrow-apy).

 - `MsgRepay` assets of a borrowed type, directly reducing the amount owed.

   Repayments that exceed a borrower's amount owed in the selected denomination succeed at paying the reduced amount rather than failing outright.

-- `MsgLiquidate` undercollateralized borrows a different user whose total borrowed value is greater than their [Liquidation Threshold](#Liquidation_Threshold).
+- `MsgLiquidate` undercollateralized borrows a different user whose total borrowed value is greater than their [Liquidation Threshold](#liquidation-threshold).

   The liquidator must select a reward denomination present in the borrower's uToken collateral.
-Liquidation is limited by [Close Factor](#Close-Factor) and available balances, and will succeed at a reduced amount rather than fail outright when possible.
+Liquidation is limited by [Close Factor](#close-factor) and available balances, and will succeed at a reduced amount rather than fail outright when possible.

-  If a borrower is serverly past their borrow limit, incentivized liquidation may exhaust all of their collateral and leave some debt behind.
+  If a borrower is way past their borrow limit, incentivized liquidation may exhaust all of their collateral and leave some debt behind.
 When liquidation exhausts the last of a borrower's collateral, its remaining debt is marked as _bad debt_ in the keeper, so it can be repaid using module reserves.

 ### Reserves